Sediment Filter Bag Placement

 Different area conditions can work better depending on your specific locations or the type of water you need to filter through.
-The following is designed to display examples locations for sediment filter bag placement.
+The following is designed to display example locations for sediment filter bag placement.

 - Ground Filtering: One of the most common places for the dewatering bag is simply on the ground.
 Bags can be placed in grass areas or around other surfaces for runoff.

 - Hay Bales or other Permeable Surfaces: The filter bag has also been frequently placed on porous surfaces such as hay bales or aggregates to help improve the performance of the bag.
-If you will be using a bag on an uneven or potentially harmful surface, please take care to ensure that the bag is not being damaged through the use ground cloths.
+If you will be using a bag on an uneven or potentially harmful surface, please take care to ensure that the bag is not being damaged through the use of ground cloths.

 - 20' Drop or Dump Box: Sediment filter bag placement can also include drop boxes or dump trucks to help ensure easy transportation of filtered out sediment.
-Dump trucks may contain drains or filters to help ease the water out of container.
+Dump trucks may contain drains or filters to help ease the water out of the container.

 All filtered water runoff can be directed to vegetated areas to help prevent erosion due to an excess of water.
 Filtered water may also be directed to the nearest inlet to help further prevent erosion.